vishemanasi13/vishemanasi13/README.md

 ## 📊 Aspiring Data Analyst

-I enjoy working with data and creating dashboards that turn raw data into meaningful insights.I am continuously improving my skills by building practical projects using SQL, Power BI, Excel, and Python.
+I enjoy working with data and creating dashboards that turn raw data into meaningful insights.
+I am continuously improving my skills by building practical projects using SQL, Power BI, Excel, and Python.

 ---